useflyyer/flyyer-cli/README.md

 ## `flayyer start`

-This command starts a development server using Parcel.js by default at http://localhost:7777
+This command starts a development server using Vite by default at http://localhost:7777

 ```
 USAGE